Tanglewood, Fort Worth, Texas

 Tanglewood is a neighborhood in Fort Worth, Texas located slightly southwest of downtown.
 It is located near a branch of the Trinity River.
-In Fort Worth, Tanglewood is known as a very safe neighborhood and is great for families.
-The neighborhood has bicycle paths, many parks, and is covered by many tall trees.
+The neighborhood has bicycle paths, parks, and is covered by tall trees.

+Tanglewood is just west of Texas Christian University.

 History

 The Tanglewood neighborhood consists of land in the low areas along the branch of the Trinity River and is approximately five miles southwest from the Fort Worth Central Business District.

 The Tanglewood area lies within two surveys.
 The western part of the addition being part of the 1854 Felix G. Beasley Survey, and the eastern part, along the branch of the river, the 1876 James Howard Survey.

 The original approach to the Tanglewood area consisted of a two-rut dirt road which is now Bellaire Drive South.
 Up to the time of development, children enjoyed swimming in the river in a deep hole which was located where the bridge is now on Bellaire Drive South near Trinity Commons Shopping Center.

 The portions of Tanglewood which are now Bellaire Park Court, Marquette Court and Autumn Court were originally a dairy farm.

 Land use restrictions filed on the Tanglewood addition stipulate that all houses must be brick or stone, and have at least a two-car garage attached to the house.
 Even though this was ranch property, it also stated that no cows, horses or other livestock would be allowed on the property after development.